Retire in Costa Rica

 When we asked people living in Costa Rica about club and activities where newcomers can meet others, they responded:

 "Escazu also has a large ex-pat English speaking population with many activities to meet others.
 For example, we watched the Academy Awards at the Invictus restaurant (great food) & lounge/bar just a short walk down our street Sunday night.
-As an aside they have all the NFL football games in the Fall," remarked one retiree in Costa Rica.
+As an aside they have all the NFL football games in the Fall," explained one retiree living in Costa Rica.

 What is life like in Costa Rica?